mbugert/laserscad/README.md

 Similar to ``ltranslate``.

 ### ldummy
-Children of ``ldummy`` are shown during development but are ignored when exporting to 2D.
+Children of ``ldummy`` are shown during development but are ignored when exporting 2D templates.
 This can be useful for modeling laser-cut parts around reference objects.

 ### lengrave
-Adds an engraving to an lpart.
+Engraves its children onto its parent lpart.
-``lengrave`` has to be used
+To elaborate on this: ``lengrave`` must be used inside of ``lpart``.
+What is being engraved is defined by the children of ``lengrave``, which can be simple shapes, text, some imported DXF, etc.

 ``lengrave(parent_thick, children_are_2d) { ... }``